secdio/DeepVirFinder_protocol/README.md

 1. Running encode.py to encode the input files.

     This script is designed to segment input genomic sequences into fixed-length fragments and perform one-hot encoding for each fragment.
     The encoding results are separated into forward and reverse strands and are output as .npy files and .fasta files.
 The script encode.py processes the input genomic sequences by fragmenting them into fixed-length sequences \[-l\] and encoding them using the one-hot encoding scheme.
 The contig type \[-p\] indicates the type of the sequences, either virus or host.
 This indicator will be encoded into the file name and will be used in the following steps for data type recognition.
 Users can use the following command to encode viral and host genome files separately:

+    ```bash
-> \# for training
+    # for training
->
-> \$ python encode.py -i ./train_example/tr/host_tr.fa -l 150 -p host
+    $ python encode.py -i ./train_example/tr/host_tr.fa -l 150 -p host
->
-> \$ python encode.py -i ./train_example/tr/virus_tr.fa -l 150 -p virus
+    $ python encode.py -i ./train_example/tr/virus_tr.fa -l 150 -p virus

->
-> \# for validation
+    # for validation
->
-> \$ python encode.py -i ./train_example/val/host_val.fa -l 150 -p host
+    $ python encode.py -i ./train_example/val/host_val.fa -l 150 -p host
->
-> \$ python encode.py -i ./train_example/val/virus_val.fa -l 150 -p
+    $ python encode.py -i ./train_example/val/virus_val.fa -l 150 -p virus
-> virus
+    ```

     Part of the output is as follows,

+    ```text
-> Encoded sequences are saved in:
+    Encoded sequences are saved in:

->
-> \- host#host_tr#0.15k_num1_seq19994_codefw.npy
+    - host#host_tr#0.15k_num1_seq19994_codefw.npy

->
-> \- host#host_tr#0.15k_num1_seq19994_codebw.npy
+    - host#host_tr#0.15k_num1_seq19994_codebw.npy

->
-> \- host#host_tr#0.15k_num1_seq19994.fasta
+    - host#host_tr#0.15k_num1_seq19994.fasta

->
-> Total fragments processed: 19994
+    Total fragments processed: 19994
+    ```

 3. Running training.py to train the new model with encoded custom datasets